 The energy used to calculate the different components (excluding CG, CC, and fixed CACS costs) corresponds to the physical flow measured at the point of connection concerned or to the sum of physical flows measured for a grouping point.

 Description of the components of the tariff

-The annual components of the tariff for accessing the public electricity transmission system by connection point or by grouping point are described below.
+The tariff's annual components for accessing the Public Electricity Transmission System by connection point or by grouping point are described below.

 The formulas and coefficients presented below are derived from: